gnafhan/gnafhan/README.md

 <h2><img src="https://emojis.slackmojis.com/emojis/images/1643514389/3643/cool-doge.gif?1643514389" align="center"
                 width="28" />Desc:  </h2>

-- My name is Ghifari Nafhan and I am a High School Student.
+- My name is Ghifari Nafhan and I am a Software Engineering Student.
 I am passionate about Backend Development.

-- I have been learn web development for 3 Years and have gained a lot of experience in Express JS.
+- I have been learn web development for 3 Years and have gained a lot of experience in React JS, Express JS, Golang, Flask.
 In my current role, I am responsible for Fullstack Web Development.

 - In my free time, I enjoy learn new tech.
 I am always looking for new opportunities to learn and grow, and I am excited to be part of the GitHub community.